Nahin-CDR/WalkMate-Privacy-policy/README.md

-# Privacy Policy for WalkMate Mobile Application
+# Privacy Policy for WalkMate App